pogodevorg/pgoapi-go/README.md

     Alt: 0.0,
   }

+  // Set up a feed to where all the responses will be pushed
+  // The void feed will do nothing with the response entries feed := &api.VoidFeed{}

-  // Start new session and connect session := api.NewSession(provider, location, false) session.Init()
+  // Start new session and connect session := api.NewSession(provider, location, feed, false) session.Init()

   // Start querying the API